MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-infrastructure.md

 The Azure Policy service evaluates your resources, scanning for those not compliant with the policy definitions you have in place.
 For example, you might have a policy that only allows certain types of VMs, or requires resources to have a specific tag.

-Azure policies specify a policy definition, and a policy assignment specifies the scope in which a policy should be applied.
+Policies specify a policy definition, and a policy assignment specifies the scope in which a policy should be applied.
 The scope can range from a management group to a resource group.
 [Learn](/azure/governance/policy/tutorials/create-and-manage.md) about creating and managing policies.

 Contoso wants to get started with a couple of policies: